‘The Bold And The Beautiful’ Spoilers: Quinn & Ridge Are Finally Exposed?

 Later, she and Ridge inform R.J.
 (Anthony Turpel) about their decision to elope.
 R.J. is happy for the two but is unable to stop thinking about Coco.

-According to the latest The Bold and the Beautiful spoilers, while Brooke is blissfully unaware of what’s happening with her fiance and his stepmother, there are those who are questioning the nature of Quinn and Ridge’s relationship.
+According to the latest The Bold and the Beautiful spoilers, while Brooke is blissfully unaware about what’s happening with her fiance and his stepmother, there are those who are questioning the nature of Quinn and Ridge’s relationship.

 Charlie (Dick Christie) will try to convince Pam (Alley Mills) that Ridge is cheating on Brooke with Quinn.
 Pam is initially unconvinced, but Charlie believes that the two are having an affair.
 For now, Ivy (Ashleigh Brewer) is the only one who knows the truth.
 Katie, on the other hand, is also suspicious but will attempt to shake off the nagging feeling that something is going on between the two.